 TUM-IAS hereby invites applications for Fellowships in the following categories of its Fellowship program:

-- Anna Boyksen Fellowships for outstanding scientists from outside TUM who intend to explore gender- and diversity-relevant themes in the context of the TUM subject portfolio (more information)
+- Anna Boyksen Fellowships for outstanding top-level female professors from outside TUM who intend to explore gender- and/or diversity-relevant themes in the context of the TUM subject portfolio (more information)

 - Hans Fischer Fellowships for outstanding early-career scientists from outside TUM (more information) – please see specifics on the program below!